-M. idella Idella and M. gangeticum, eggs were opaque, greenish round and and, development oval shape as progresses, its greenish colour changes into light green, brownish-yellow and finally to dull whitish in colour when it is about to hatch (Kanaujia, 2003).
+M. idella Idella and M. gangeticum, eggs were opaque, greenish round and shape and, oval as development progresses, its greenish colour changes into light green, brownish-yellow and finally to dull whitish in colour when it is about to hatch (Kanaujia, 2003).
 Using egg colour, classification was also made as: immature, developing and ripe (Anetekhai, 1990).
 The immature eggs were orange in colour, the developing eggs were greenish in colour and the ripe eggs were dark gray in colour with two eye spots referred to as 'eye' larval eggs (Xavier, 1997).
-These egg colour changes were attributed to the absorption of the vellow yolk and development of dark pigment in the eyes (Vijayakumar, 1992; Veera, 1994).
+These egg colour changes were attributed to the absorption of the yellow yolk and development of dark pigment in the eyes (Vijayakumar, 1992; Veera, 1994).